What is a Scholarship?

-Do not wait till August or September when you are at the university and you’re looking for funding because everybody else is going to be hunting for the same stacks of funding that ate left.
-A lot of the funding is already allocated before that so the moment you should get your acceptance letter start you know just start you know talking to various people at that Institute and try and get your money.
+Do not wait till August or September when you are at the university to start looking for funding because everybody else is going to be hunting for the same stacks of funding that are left.
+A lot of the funding will already be allocated before that so the moment you get your acceptance letter start talking to various people at that institute and try and get your money.

 What is a cookie cutter application?

 You know how cookies are baked – you have the the dough that’s laid out on the pan before you put it in the oven and based on what shape you want – round, square or a star shape, you place them in a mould and all the cookies come out looking exactly the same.

 That is a cookie cutter metaphor for you and in this context if you ever copy and paste on your applications and send them in, your chances reduce drastically.

 It doesn’t make sense for multiple professors to get the same application from you.
 You have to modulate and customize your application for the particular department or the area of research that you’re interested in applying for.

 Don’t expect to get everything right on your first try but don’t relax after you’ve gotten your acceptance letters – that’s when the real work begins.
 Try and reach out to people and get funding in case you’re not one of those lucky people who get a fellowship along with the acceptance letter.

 So keep trying and send multiple emails.
 If people have rejected you, ask very politely for a reason.
 Be courteous and remember they do not owe you an answer.
 You could say you understand and respect their decision not to give you the assistant-ship but that it would help you become a better student and professional if you knew on what grounds you were rejected so you could do better next time.